-Internal switching allows the calibration DAC signals to be routed to the input of each ECG channel (see Figure 63).
-Alternatively, it can be driven out from the CAL\DAC\IO pin, enabling measurement and correction for external error sources in the entire ECG signal chain.
+Internal switching allows the calibration DAC signals to be routed to the input of each ECG channel (see Figure 65).
+Alternatively, it can be driven out from the CAL\DAC\IO pin, enabling measurement and correction for external error sources in the entire ECG signal chain and/or for use as an input to the ADAS1000-2 companion chip calibration input.